damianhakert/damianhakert.github.io/source/handbook/index.md

 ### Calendly

 [Calendly](https://calendly.com/): Set up 45 minute meeting slots.
 Connect to your Google calendar which knows your availability.
-The meeting will alwasys create the same Google Video url so if you have that you can add it to the booking.
+The meeting will always create the same Google Video url so if you have that you can add it to the booking.

 ### Shush